K4liber/quantum_entanglement/README.md

 Since the reality is calculated up front, there is no place for a free-will.
 The reality is superdeterministic.
 The following words of John Bell bring the concept of superdeterminism a little closer:

 “There is a way to escape the inference of superluminal speeds and spooky action at a distance.
 But it involves absolute determinism in the universe, the complete absence of free will.
 Suppose the world is super-deterministic, with not just inanimate nature running on behind-the-scenes clockwork, but with our behavior, including our belief that we are free to choose to do one experiment rather than another, absolutely predetermined, including the “decision” by the experimenter to carry out one set of measurements rather than another, the difficulty disappears.
 There is no need for a faster than light signal to tell particle A what measurement has been carried out on particle B, because the universe, including particle A, already “knows” what that measurement, and its outcome, will be.”

+Based on such a superdeterministic interpretation, one can conclude that "the decision maker" in the present is somehow influenced by the decision outcome happening in the future.
+Superdeterminism includes the concept of total connectivness.
+To sum up the John Bell words let's recall another quote:

+> In nature, nothing exists alone.
+~Rachel Carson

 While interpretations of quantum mechanics vary, experimental evidence continues to challenge our classical understanding of the world.
 Whether through randomness or determinism, the mysteries of quantum entanglement remain at the forefront of scientific inquiry.